Cosh gradient systems and tilting: Introduction

 \subsection{Cosh-type dissipations arise by minimization}

-As mentioned in the introduction, most dissipation potentials in the literature are of quadratic type.
+As mentioned in the first part of the introduction, most dissipation potentials in the literature are of quadratic type.
 Such quadratic potentials have linear derivatives, generate formal Riemannian structures, and are linked to many powerful functional inequalities.
 Therefore they have several advantages over non-quadratic dissipation potentials such as the cosh-type ones of this paper.

 Nonetheless, we argue in this paper that cosh-type dissipations are `natural', because they arise `naturally' in multi-scale limits and in large-deviation principles.
 In this section we give an overview, and the details are provided in Sections~\ref{s:Kramers} and~\ref{s:ha}.